aavelasq/dsc180-Q2sentiment/README.md

 - To calculate some exploratory statistics and visualizations: run `python run.py data eda`
-    - Saves a dataframe of the number of tweets collected per day to `data\out`
+    - Saves a dataframe containing the number of tweets collected per day to `data\out`
     - Saves visualizations of user activity, toxicity, and polarity over time to `data\out`